NomiNom1/nom-nom-comms/README.md

 # Prompts
-I am creating an app similar to Doordash, Uber Eats, and Grubhub.
+I am creating an iOS Swift app similar to Doordash, Uber Eats, and Grubhub.
 This is the messaging service part of it.
 Follow google / meta best practices for highly scalabe app design the size of TikTok, Instagram, or WeChat.
 The tools are nestjs, typescript, ws, Cassandra, kafka.
-Please help me create the initial bi-directional messaging infrastructure